Please note: This post contains affiliate links.

-Finding and keeping friendships since we moved from Kentucky to Charlotte, NC almost 3 ½ years ago has been challenging and down-right hard.
+Finding and keeping friendships when we moved from Kentucky to Charlotte, NC was challenging and downright hard.

 For reasons I may not know this side of Heaven, God’s allowed this recent move and search for friendship to take more time than it ever has.
 Living in a rental house for a year and changing churches twice have definitely complicated those attempts I have made at making friendships.